We’re Here for You! Coronavirus (COVID-19) Updates

 After surgery, you can expect to spend a few days in the cardiovascular intensive care unit.
 The breathing tube will remain in your throat until you are awake and able to breathe on your own.
 You’ll likely have chest tubes, a catheter and IVs giving you medication, while other equipment monitors your heart rate and oxygen saturation levels.

-You will begin cardiac rehabilitation [Link to: https://www.cmhc.org/heart-and-vascular/heart-and-vascular-services/cardiac-rehabilitation-program] while in the hospital.
+You will begin cardiac rehabilitation [Link to: https://old.cmhapps.org/heart-and-vascular/heart-and-vascular-services/cardiac-rehabilitation-program] while in the hospital.
 Your therapist will give you exercises to do on your own after you are discharged.
-He or she will also discuss important diet and lifestyle changes you will need to make in order to have a successful recovery.
+They will also discuss important diet and lifestyle changes you will need to make in order to have a successful recovery.

 As long as there are no complications, you can expect to be in the hospital for around a week.
 Total recovery will take between six and 12 weeks.